YaraAlansari-CS/YaraAlansari-CS/README.md

 ## 🎯 What I'm Looking For

-I'm currently seeking opportunities as a **Software Developer, AI Engineer, or Full-Stack Developer**.
+I'm currently seeking opportunities as a **Software Engineer, AI Engineer, or Full-Stack Developer**.
 I'm passionate about building innovative solutions that make a real impact.
 If you're hiring or know of any opportunities, let's connect!

 ---